MicrosoftDocs/fabric-docs/docs/get-started/known-issues/known-issue-526-dataflow-rest-api-returns-more-data-sources-gateways.md

 ## Solutions and workarounds

 No workarounds at this time.
-This article will be updated when the fix is released.
+This article is updated when the fix is released.

 ## Related content